Healthy Homes Assessment Takapuwahia

 Insulation Takapuwahia

-A properly insulated home can help control condensation, and decrease the risk of dampness and mould, and it will make more easy to the home to hold the heat.
+A properly insulated home will reduce the risk of condensation and lessen the likelihood of mould and damp, and will also make an easier task to the household to keep the heat.

-The "R" refers to thermal resistance, and is a measure of how well the insulation resists heat flow.
-The more R-value is higher, the better the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well the insulation resists heat flow.
+The higher the R-value, the more effective the insulation.

 Takapuwahia Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the inside it is also about the outside.
-You must make sure there is somewhere for surface and underground water to flow and to prevent it from getting into the building.
-When it is about damp and water, it is usually not apparent that it could become a major issue, causing damage to your investment as well as harming the tenant’s health.
+Protecting your rental property from dampness isn’t just about the inside of the building it’s also about the outside.
+You must make sure there is somewhere for surface, rain and ground water to go, and stop it from coming inside.
+When it comes to moisture and damp it’s often what you don’t see that can cause a lot of trouble that can cause damage to your investment and harming your tenant’s health.

-Rental properties should be equipped with efficient drainage for the removal of floodwaters, surface water and ground water.
-This includes the proper outfall or runoff.
-Making sure that the water is able to go and that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.
+Rental properties need to have efficient drainage for the removal of storm water, surface water, and ground water, which includes an appropriate outfall or runoff.
+Making sure the water has a proper place to go, and that it doesn’t sit beneath buildings is an essential part of making sure your property is dry.

-Alongside a drainage system to avoid moisture from entering, if your apartment has an enclosed gap between floorboards and surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+Alongside a drainage system to prevent moisture ingress, if your apartment has an enclosed gap between your floor and the surface, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

-Ground moisture barriers are generally a sheet of polythene that is placed over the ground, to block any moisture from the ground from getting into the property.
-It also helps to prevent moisture damage to the underfloor insulation.
+Ground moisture barriers are usually made of polythene and is laid on top of the ground, in order to block any moisture present in the ground from entering the home.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection